A Very Brady Renovation: After the series

 The home and many of its contents went up for sale in May 2023 at an asking price of $5.5 million.
-Although the house was purchased for $3.5 million and received $1.9 million worth of renovations, the house was then sold for $3.2 million in September 2023.
+Although the house was purchased for $3.5 million and received $1.9 million worth of renovations, the house was then sold for $3.2 million in September 2023 to Tina Trahan, wife of HBO executive Chris Albrecht and a longtime fan of The Brady Bunch.
+She announced that the house would stay as is, and be used for charity events and fundraisers.
+On March 4, 2026, the house was designated a Los Angeles Historic-Cultural Monument by the Los Angeles City Council.
+In summer 2026, tours at the house became available.